Skip to main content

 Skip chapter intro

 When I founded Purpose Forward in 2021, building TERN — our non-profit back-office integration framework — was already in the business plan.
-But the honest version of that plan required capital.
+But that plan required capital.
 We estimated somewhere north of $300,000 just for initial product development.
 That number put the timeline in the "someday, if the non-profit achieves significant scale" category.
 A real plan, but a slow one.

-What changed by 2025 was not the vision.
-The cost of execution collapsed.
+What changed by 2025 was the cost of execution.
+It collapsed.

-The most striking part was not the speed.
-It was the realization that I had already built all the underlying logic — in Power Automate, in Excel, in custom SQL scripts — across years of solving sector-specific problems inside real organizations.
+The most striking part was the realisation that I had already built all the underlying logic — in Power Automate, in Excel, in custom SQL scripts — across years of solving sector-specific problems inside real organisations.
 The AI was the new, far more capable wrapper.
 And that wrapper was collapsing toward negligible cost.
-The $300,000 product development estimate did not become $150,000.
-It essentially disappeared.
+The $300,000 product development estimate essentially disappeared.

 What changed between 2021 and 2025